exercism/docs/building/tracks/README.md

 Solutions **will not** be retested if the merged commit either:

-- only touches docs, hints, `.meta`, or other files that users don't interact with
+- only touches `.docs` or `.meta` files, or other files that users don't interact with
 - or contains `[no important files changed]` in the commit body.

 Solutions **will** be re-tested if the merged commit both: